darabigdata/IDWBotswana/CHALLENGE-2/README.md

 ### Step 3: Image classification with sklearn.

 There are many different approaches to image classification.
-One heavily used method is Convolutional Neural Networks (CNNs) and there's a good example of how to implement a CNN using the [keras library](https://keras.io/) in this blog.
+One heavily used method is Convolutional Neural Networks (CNNs) and there's a good example of how to implement a CNN using the [keras library](https://keras.io/) in [this blog](https://www.pyimagesearch.com/2017/12/11/image-classification-with-keras-and-deep-learning/).

 In this repo we've provided an example [classifier](https://github.com/darabigdata/IDWBotswana/blob/master/CHALLENGE-2/Classifying_Zebra_Images.ipynb) that uses a combination of [Gabor filters](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_gabor.html) and [Support Vector Machines (SVMs)](https://medium.com/machine-learning-101/chapter-2-svm-support-vector-machine-theory-f0812effc72).

-The purpose of the Gabor filter is to extract machine learning **features**
+The purpose of the Gabor filter is to extract machine learning **features** on multiple scales from an image.
+By doing this it compresses the information in each image down to a small set of numbers.
+First we need to define the type of Gabor filters we want to use:

 ```python
 # first we will define a function that will use Gabor filters to reduce the images to a constant set of features